clerk/clerk-sdk-ruby/README.md

 ---------

-**Note**: This is the v2 branch, which requires that you use AuthV2 in your frontend.
+**Note**: This is the v2 branch, which requires that you use AuthV2.
 AuthV2 is a new experimental authentication scheme that we're rolling out currently.
 This means that you have to set the `authVersion` prop accordingly in your frontend:

 ```javascript
 Clerk.load({authVersion: 2})